-Dress codes are standard practice in most professions, especially those in the medical field.
+A dress code is required for most professions, especially those in the medical field.

-Required Dress Code for Respiratory Therapists:
+Dress Code Requirements for Respiratory Therapists:

-Just think about when sticking an ABG, what if the needle were to slip out of your hand.
+Just think about when sticking an ABG —what if the needle were to slip out of your hand.
 You need shoes that will protect your feet from an accidental needle stick.

-Wear the right color scrubs
+Wear the right color scrubs.

-Wear a lab coat
+Wear a lab coat.

 While this one isn’t required, I definitely recommend that every Respiratory Therapist wear a lab coat.
 For one reason, it just looks uber professional (and I’m all